stevana/stateful-pbt-with-fakes/README.md

 The original idea is that we can test some pure (or side-effect free) function
-$f : A \to B$ by randomly generating its argument ($A$) and then checking that some predicate ($P : B \to Bool$) on the output holds.
+$f : A \to B$ by randomly generating its argument ($A$) and then checking that some relation, $R : A \to B \to Bool$, between the input and output holds.

-For example let's say that the function we want to test is a list reversal function ($reverse$), then the argument we need to randomly generate is a list, and the predicate can be anything we'd like to hold for our list reversal function, for example we can specify that reversing the result of rerversal gives back the original list, i.e. $reverse(reverse(xs)) \equiv xs$.
+For example let's say that the function we want to test is a list reversal function ($reverse$), then the argument we need to randomly generate is a list, and the relation can be anything we'd like to hold for our list reversal function, for example we can specify that reversing the result of rerversal gives back the original list, i.e. $reverse(reverse(xs)) \equiv xs$.